-Byte This!, which ran from 1997 to 2006, went under the radar for some, but it provided fans with an outlet to talk and ask questions to their favorite wrestlers and also get a more personal insight into the stars themselves.
+Byte This! ran from 1997 to 2006 and provided fans with an outlet to talk and ask questions to their favorite wrestlers and get more personal insight into the stars themselves.
 It provided a couple of infamous moments, the main one being a Lita and Matt Hardy confrontation in the midst of their heated public falling out.
 The clip was even uploaded to WWE’s official YouTube channel and has over a million views.

 Watch the Infamous Lita and Matt Hardy Confrontation on WWE Byte This!

-It was also a platform for trolling fans to shamelessly plug TNA and annoy the host Todd Grisham who even referred to a fan as a “r*tard” after he said TNA was better than WWE.
+It was also a platform for trolling fans to shamelessly plug TNA and annoy the host Todd Grisham, who even referred to a fan as a “r*tard” after saying TNA was better than WWE.
 What a time to be alive that was.

 10. Renting Your Favorite Pay-Per-View’s at Blockbuster

-This photo harkens back the good old days of when going down to your local Blockbuster was the highlight of every youthful wrestling fan’s week!
+This photo harkens back to the good old days when going down to your local Blockbuster was the highlight of every youthful wrestling fan’s week!

 9. WWF Wrestling Buddies

 The peak of toys growing up, WWF Wrestling Buddies!
 They don’t make ’em like this anymore.

 Here’s a fun but wacky piece of trivia: Two of the kids in this WWF Wrestling Buddies commercial are actors you may know.
 One is Empire and Mighty Ducks actor Jussie Smollett, who allegedly staged his own hate crime attack earlier this year.
 The other, Danny Tamberelli of The Adventures of Pete & Pete fame!